 New to the party is a redesigned air intake, partially brought on by the aesthetic refresh and a new 2-into-1-exhaust system.
 Going hand-in-hand with those changes are updates to the ECU specifications and fuel injection settings, which Yamaha says have improved low-rpm throttle response.
 Hopefully, the FI updates have cured the throttle abruptness that we have noticed on past MT-07 generations.
 Also, new exhaust valve seats are introduced.
 Lastly, the six-speed gearbox is said to boast improved shifting feel due to the new cut angles in the dog gears.

 The Master of Torque styling is in its third-generation, and the MT-07 borrows heavily from its big brother, the 2021 Yamaha MT-09.
 Notable styling changes include revised bodywork throughout, with the most noticeable update to the all-new LED headlight.
 Importantly, LED turn signals are featured, ridding the MT-07 of its polarizing pumpkin-esque indicators.
-Three color choices are available for no additional charge; Storm Fluo Yellow, Matte Raven Black and Team Yamaha Blue.
+MSRP is $7,699, and three color choices are available: Storm Fluo, Matte Raven Black, and Team Yamaha Blue.

 Other aesthetic changes come in the form of its updated negative LCD instrument panel.
 While still an LCD readout, the 2021 MT-07’s dash appears to be far easier to read, benefitting from larger displays of the clock, gear indicator, trip/odometers and tachometer.
 Also, 10,000-12,000 rpm is indicated in red, which is shown in white on prior models.